Bill-Software-Engineer-85/URL-path-shortening/README.md

 - `backend/`: The Express server handling the main API logic.
 - `slug-service/`: The microservice for generating unique slugs.
 - `frontend/`: The React app for interacting with the URL shortener.
+- `database/`: Schema definition for the postgres database.

 ## Running the Project Using Docker